Changing Demographics - El Dorado County

 2) How does the population density of El Dorado County compared with that of surrounding counties?
 (HINT: Check the data in the California Counties layer.)

-3) The ethnic make-up of California has changed dramatically over the last fifty years particularly with increases in the Hispanic population.
+3) The ethnic make-up of California has changed dramatically over the last fifty years - particularly with increases in the Hispanic population.
 To what extent has this statewide trend been mirrored in El Dorado County?
-Explore and summarize the change in the county's Hispanic population since 1970 using the data in the El Dorado County Demographic files.
+The pop-up for each census tract contains a Pie Chart showing the ethnic makeup of each tract.
+Notice that the data in the chart is normalized using the total population.
+This means that the population for each group has been divided by the tract's total population and that you will see a percentage for each ethnic group as you roll over its section of the graph.
+Use the graphs to explore and summarize the change in the county's Hispanic population since 1970.

 4) Where in El Dorado County is the change in the ethnic/racial composition of the population the greatest?
 Explain.